Preparing for a baby is a lot like preparing for war. No really, I’m serious.

 What happens when you find out you are going to war?

 You start by reading about the country and assignment you are going to.
-The first thing I did when I found out I was going to be going on a Provincial Reconstruction Team (PRT) was type those words into google.
+The first thing I did when I found out I was going to be going on a Provincial Reconstruction Team (PRT) was to type those words into google.

 You tell your family & friends.
 Some people are excited about the opportunity; others are terrified of the unknown.
 No matter what they all care about you and pray for you to come back home safely.
 You yourself are a bit nervous and excited for what is coming because you really don’t know.

-Next the military sends you off to training.
+Next, the military sends you off to training.
 In my case, I learned a lot about the culture, people and language of Afghanistan.
-At a minimum the military prepares you on how to fight a war.
+At a minimum, the military prepares you on how to fight a war.
 You use equipment similar to what you will use when you go overseas.
 But combat vehicles are expensive, so you won’t have exactly what you need.
-In our case we had old Humvees that were supposed to be like our MRAPs.
+In our case, we had old Humvees that were supposed to be like our MRAPs.

 Training can only prepare you so much for the real thing.
 Because Indiana is not Afghanistan.
 And meeting people with real problems instead of made up ones is just a different experience.